abhishekprakash256/pgsql-ts-helper/README.md

 # **pg-ts-helper**

-`pg-ts-helper` is a TypeScript package designed to simplify interactions with PostgreSQL databases.
+`pgsql-ts-helper` is a TypeScript package designed to simplify interactions with PostgreSQL databases.
 It provides easy-to-use methods for performing CRUD operations, as well as advanced features like upsert, pagination, record existence checks, and more.
 Whether you're building a small application or a large-scale system, this package helps you work with PostgreSQL seamlessly and efficiently.

 ## **Features**